 How do I apply?

-THE NEW APPLICATION DEADLINE FOR FALL 2014 ADMISSION IS DECEMBER 15, 2013.
-You must complete your application by that day.
+THE APPLICATION DEADLINE FOR FALL 2015 ADMISSION IS YET TO BE ANNOUNCED.
+This past year the deadline was December 15, 2013.
+You must complete your application by the designated day.
 In order to encourage candidates to use the online application system, Vanderbilt’s Graduate School waives the application fee for electronic applications.
 This is the most common form of application.